Welcome to Class 1

 Here you will find what is happening in class 1.
 There will be curriculum help and links to other websites.

-Class 1 Summer Term Newsletter
+Class 1 Spring Term Newsletter

 Dear Parents and Pupils,